laisbsc/laisbsc/README.md

 ### Hi there, hooman! :robot:

-My name is Lais and I am a Developer Advocate, DevRel for the intimates :avocado: My background is in Civil and Env.
+My name is Lais and I am a Developer Advocate, DevRel for the intimates or simply a Developer avocado :avocado:.

+My background is in Civil and Env.
 Eng. and I love Python and data visualisations. :smile:

 > NOTE: Curious about the avocado joke?
 Check out the explanation by [Mary Thengvall](https://www.marythengvall.com/blog/2018/1/31/developer-avocados-the-good-kind-of-fat).

 #### What I do 📫